Construction Hoarding: Why You Need ItJuly 7, 2020

 If you live in a big city or have ever visited one, you have probably seen construction hoarding.
 Construction hoarding is defined as a fence or barrier between a construction site and the public.
 Its purpose is simple, yet vital: to keep people safe.
-Construction sites – particularly those located along pedestrian walkways – require construction hoarding to ensure that they don’t interfere with the public.
+Construction sites – particularly those located along pedestrian walkways – require construction hoarding to ensure that they don’t interfere with the public .

 Temporary fence can be an excellent option for construction hoarding, as it can be easily sourced and it provides sufficient protection for the public.
 However, temporary fence on its own may not be adequate for containing dirt and debris.
 Fortunately, this can be addressed by installing privacy screening to help contain the dust produced by the site.
+You can even leverage your temporary fence for advertising by adding some mesh banners.

 It’s worth noting that temporary fencing is also more environmentally friendly than traditional plywood hoarding.
 Plywood is generally a single-use material.
 Its integrity is affected by the conditions on site, such as the weather – making it difficult to reuse plywood hoarding on another job.
 Often, plywood hoarding cannot be recycled because it contains glue, nails, and other materials, generating unnecessary waste.
 By contrast, temporary rental fence panels are built to withstand a lot of abuse.
 They can be reused on multiple sites over the course of many years, making them a zero-waste option.